Blood clotting tests are used to diagnose and assess bleeding problems and to monitor people who take warfarin or other anticoagulant medicines.

 - Platelets.
-These are tiny and help the blood to clot if we cut ourselves
+These are tiny and help the blood to clot if we cut ourselves.

 How does blood clot?

 The final step of this cascade of chemical reactions is to convert factor I (also called fibrinogen - a soluble protein) into thin strands of a solid protein called fibrin.
-The strands of fibrin form a meshwork and trap blood cells and platelets which form into a solid clot.
+The strands of fibrin form a meshwork and trap blood cells which form into a solid clot.

 If a blood clot forms within a healthy blood vessel it can cause serious problems.
 So, there are also chemicals in the blood that prevent clots from forming and chemicals that 'dissolve' clots.
 There is balance between forming clots and preventing clots.
 Normally, unless a blood vessel is damaged or cut, the 'balance' tips in favour of preventing clots forming within blood vessels.

 What problems can occur?